The Debate Between Liberal and Conservative - 12.21

 Why do I say that every time?

-Because I want you to understand that uh I have some cred when I talk about the things that I talk about.
+Because I want you to understand that I have some cred when I talk about the things that I talk about.

-I'm not just a talking head as most people know.
+I'm not just a talking head, as most people know.

-Because I think it's important that uh we get back to a place in this country where Americans actually represent exceptionalism, morals and ethics, service, and more importantly, unity.
+Because I think it's important that we get back to a place in this country where Americans actually represent exceptionalism, morals and ethics, service, and more importantly, unity.

-We can't have really have unity without all those other things because what happens when you don't have the exceptionalism, the belief that you are somebody who is going to do great things.
+We can't have really have unity without all those other things because what happens when you don't have the exceptionalism, the belief that you are somebody who is going to do great things, you subscribe yourself to dependency.

-If you don't have the morals and ethics, what happens is you you tend to go astray into narcissism and psychopathology and politics.
+If you don't have the morals and ethics, what happens is you tend to go astray into narcissism and psychopathology and politics.

 So this is the truth when we look at this stuff.

-So as I reflected on this show today, and I was talking to Lauren and I talked to Linda about uh how I wanted to do this show today.
+So, as I reflected on this show today and I was talking to Lauren and I talked to Linda about how I wanted to do this show today, I wanted to focus on Christmas.

-And we have so many different Christmas shows that you're gonna turn to TV on, you're gonna see all these different things.
+And we have so many different Christmas shows that you're going to turn the TV on.

 It's called The Experts.

-I'm gonna tell everybody about that.
+I got a little surprise, and I'm going to tell everybody about that.

-And so I'll tell you in a little bit, I'll tell you about how you find newsmax.
+And so I'll tell you in a little bit, I'll tell you about how you find Newsmax.

-I I call it the experts because I don't have talking heads on there.
+I call it the experts because I don't have talking heads on there.

-And the reason is because I feel, as I said there at the beginning, that we've gotten away from uh exceptionalism.
+And the reason is because I feel, as I said there at the beginning, that we've gotten away from exceptionalism.

 And they're actually comfortable with that.

-Uh Instagram is a perfect example.
+Instagram is a perfect example.

-Ethan knows all about that.
+So, yeah, Ethan knows all about that.

-More than uh time that I work.
+More than time that I work.

 He said more than time that he works.

-Uh the reality of what Christian is uh of Christmas has been to different people that have been in the news and how America is closely tied to this, uh, this spirit of Christmas.
+So what I want to cover today is the reality of what Christmas actually is, the reality of what Christmas has been to different people that have been in the news and how America is closely tied to this, this spirit of Christmas.

-And I'm looking at Fox News uh.com and I'm seeing that um the main headline on there right now is that the world thumbs nose that the U.S. that uh Trump and Haley, uh these are this is the headline off of FoxNews.com, warnings ignored as you uh UN uh condemns moving American embassy to Jerusalem.
+And I'm looking at foxnews.com and I'm seeing that the main headline on there right now is that the world thumbs knows that the U.S., that Trump and Haley, this is the headline off of Foxnews.com.

-I mean, the reality is the UN does nothing to determine uh what is best for the United States and whether or not the United States is in the best possible shape it could be, and they do nothing for that.
+I mean, the reality is the UN does nothing to determine what is best for the United States and whether or not the United States is in the best possible shape it could be.

-I know as an FBI special agent, I was in charge of the uh special events program where I was the liaison every year to the United Nations General Assembly for a period of time, and I watched the reality of these people come in and go and get up there and speak.
+I know as an FBI special agent, I was in charge of the special events program where I was the liaison every year to the United Nations General Assembly for a period of time.

 And I used to sit there and think as I saw these people walk through that.